 Studies suggest that cancers occur due to a series of mutational events occurring at the cellular level triggered by free-oxygen radicals and reactive oxygen species (ROS).
 These free radicals have the ability to damage a cell’s DNA, cell membrane, and proteins like ion channels, receptors, etc.

 Plant sterols, also known as phytosterols, constitute mainly β-sitosterol.
-Beta-sitosterol is different differ from cholesterol, which is a sterol in humans, in many beneficial ways.
+Beta-sitosterol is different differs from cholesterol, which is a sterol in humans, in many beneficial ways.
 Phytosterols absorb poorly in the gut, and during the process, they appear to block the absorption of dietary cholesterol as well; and thus help reduce serum LDL-cholesterol levels.

 Initial research studies suggest that experimental doses of plant sterols can be effective in countering the effects of testosterone-mediated hypertrophy in prostate glands (BPH).
 Again, they help minimize the risk of BPH and prostate cancer in men.
-Their effects in women, however, appears to be neutral or have some beneficial effect on breast, uterine and ovarian receptors.
+Their effects in women, however, appear to be neutral or have some beneficial effect on breast, uterine, and ovarian receptors.